SlashDB/timesheet-demo/README.md

 #### /app/reg/
 Before we can login we need a user, and for that we need to implement a way to register one.
-We need to generate a password hash, store user info in the DB - once again, SlashDB comes in handy here.
+We also need to generate a password hash, store user info in the DB - so once again, SlashDB comes in handy here.

 ```go
 ...